hgdeoro/NodeJS-SocketIO-Redis-Python-Nginx/README.md

   * See [server.py](server.py)
 * Node.JS + Socket.IO
   * Subscribe to a Redis channel and send received messages to the browser using Socket.IO
-  * Each user of the "original" application got a differetn channel
   * See [app.js](app.js)
 * Redis
   * used to share the `uuidiCooki` between Python and Node.JS